H-Toine/genshin-daily-check-in-bot/README.md

 cp .env.example .env
 ```

+Get your cookie(s) and fill it in the .env file (or your environment) as explained in: https://am-steph.github.io/wayscript-login-helper/

 Then run it with: `./main.py`

 Of course, you'd want it to run every day, so you can set up a cronjob for this via `crontab -e` similar to this: